brettimus/better-auth-weather-mcp-oauth-github/README.md

 }
 ```

-In effect, this means that the user will have to copy-paste the link, which I don't like.
+In effect, this means that the user would have to copy-paste the link, which is a nooooo goooooood.

-### Re-implementation of the GitHub sign-in

-In the `/login` route, we call `auth.api.signInSocial` to redirect the user to the GitHub sign-in page.

-This is a hack, since the routes mounted for social sign-in (which themselves use `auth.api.signInSocial`) expect POST requests from a frontend, which we cannot perform without wiring up some javascript from the client.
-I'm trying to avoid adding any UI to this thing.

 ### Why so much CORS?